Update: Read our review of the first episode of Daleks! here.

 Colour me intrigued.
 Moreover, the episode titles themselves are similarly appetite-whetting, with the first one being called ‘The Archive of Islos’ and the second ‘The Sentinel of the Fifth Galaxy.’
 So definite points to series writer James Goss for trying, even if the episodes themselves aren’t much good.
 (Not that I think they won’t be!
 Why do I keep saying that?
 Maybe because I’m a Who fan.
 I’ve been burnt so many times…)

 But enough from me.
 Are you excited for the new Daleks! spin-off?
-Will you be tuning into the first episode in November?
 And how do you feel about the animation?
 Let me know in the comments below.

 For more on Time Lord Victorious, read the Lovarzi guide on where to get started.